api3dao/oev-docs/docs/oev-searchers/in-depth/index.md

 ## dApps catalog

 Api3 feeds are used across many dApps, but not all are suitable for OEV searching.
-This catalog includes those dApps that are generating large OEV amounts and are open for searchers to participate.
+This catalog includes those dApps that are generating significant OEV amounts and are open for searchers to participate.

 ### OEV dApps